alexcoder04/iserv2go/README.md

 ## Project Structure

-The `iserv` folder contains the Go Library, the subfolders `email`, `files`, `web` are modules, which can be (de-)activated.
+The `iserv` folder contains the Go Library, the subfolders `email`, `files`, `web` are modules, which can be (de-)activated separately.
-They contain each a `user.go` files, which includes all the functions meant to be used by end-user.
+They contain each `user.go` files, which include all the functions meant to be used by end-user.